omkarcloud/botasaurus/README.md

 ![moralstories26-sitemap-links.png](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/moralstories26-sitemap-links.png)

-Before scraping a site, it's useful to identify the available sitemaps.
+Also, Before scraping a site, it's useful to identify the available sitemaps.
 This can be easily done with the following code:

 ```python
 from botasaurus import *